-Scott became the only governor in American history to survive a recall election on June 5, 2012.
+Scott became the first governor in American history to survive a recall election on June 5, 2012.
 He was re-elected in 2014 and sworn into a second term on January 5, 2015.
+Scott is currently President of Young America’s Foundation (YAF).

 He serves on the boards of Students for Life Action, American Federation for Children, and the Center for State-led National Debt Solutions.